 Mail Systems Management Seminars

-The following Mail Systems Management sessions will be featured at MAILCOM ’19, April 8-10, 2019 in Atlantic City:
+The following Mail Systems Management sessions were featured at MAILCOM ’19:

 Mail Management – The Basics

 This session will focus on giving a new Mail Services Manager the information and tools needed to be successful.
 It will focus on basic mail and distribution knowledge and skills, Professional industry networking organizations, and the various certifications available to professionals in our industry.

 Come and learn how to build a postal relations program at your company.
 This presentation is based upon actual experience at OSG Billing Services.
 Learn how working with your local BMEU, Mailer Scorecard reviews across numerous Crids, the BCG and it’s tools, leveraging MTAC, USPS promotions, how to obtain your own major mailer support analyst, how to handle internal and external questions about USPS, preparing for rate changes, the value of participating in your local PCC and working with staff from other departments in your company (client relations, technical, project management, development, and accounting).
 Come and learn the importance of leveraging resources provided by vendors to help build your program.
 Instructor: Robert May, Manager Postal Relations, OSG Billing Services

 In an industry that’s continuously evolving and improving, it’s a daunting challenge to stay up to date on best practices.
 This session will cover the foundation of mailing, which includes classes of mail, processing categories, address requirements and more.
 Whether you are an expert or a novice, this program will empower you to build on your postal knowledge.
 Instructors: Christine Erna and Mark Rheaume